 The Complexity of Mapping Physical to Geolocation Address

-Almost all the websites use geolocation for obtaining data about their users and their location.
+Almost all websites use geolocation to obtain data about their users and their location.
 This helps them target specific audiences accordingly.
-The increasing popularity of geolocation usage across different spheres of business and technology requires accurate calculating of geolocation of a certain physical address.
+The increasing popularity of geolocation usage across different spheres of business and technology requires accurate calculation of the geolocation of a certain physical address.

 Let us consider two following addresses as an example:

 - 31 ½ N. Mars Rd NE, Lot 1, City of Science, Moon, 00001.